govorovvs/Quarks.DomainModel/README.md

 # Quarks.DomainModel

-Domain-Driven Design An approach to software development that suggests that (1) For most software projects, the primary focus should be on the domain and domain logic; and (2) Complex domain designs should be based on a model.
+Domain-Driven Design is an approach to software development that suggests that (1) For most software projects, the primary focus should be on the domain and domain logic; and (2) Complex domain designs should be based on a model.

 [![Version](https://img.shields.io/nuget/v/Quarks.DomainModel.svg)](https://www.nuget.org/packages/Quarks.DomainModel)